To protect yourself and your family from contracting the COVID, there are simple precautions that you can follow.

-12 Precautions that You Can Do to Stay Safe from the 2019 nCoV
+12 Precautions that You Can Do to Stay Safe

-The 2019 nCoV is spread via airborne droplets.
+COVID is spread via airborne droplets.
 Make sure to wear your masks properly by tightening up the nose clip and pulling the bottom part of the mask so that your nose and mouth are covered.
 Replace your mask with a new one every day.

 Medical masks used by healthcare workers such as the N95 are not recommended because it can lead to deprivation of oxygen.

 Wearing gloves whether it’s your winter mittens or outdoor gloves are helpful when you go to public spaces or ride public transportation.
 If you touched surfaces in public places, do not touch your face, eyes, nose and mouth as much as possible.